 Diagnosing a Collapsed Disc

 To diagnose a collapsed disc, a physician will begin with a physical examination and by taking your medical history.
 If your symptoms match problems associated with a collapsed disc or other back problem, he or she will likely order medical imaging.
-Visuals from an X-ray, MRI, or CT scan will provide the medical data needed to determine if a collapsed disk is the cause of your medical issues.
+Visuals from an X-ray, MRI, or CT scan will provide the medical data needed to determine if a collapsed disk is a contributing factor to your symptoms.
 They will also help doctors determine whether bone spurs are present, or if undue pressure is being put on your nerves or spinal cord.

 Treating a Collapsed Disc